-Adrian has a regulatory practice at the highest level both locally and nationally.
-He specialises in the most challenging and difficult cases.
-He has extensive appellate experience both in Judicial Review in the High Court and in the Court of Appeal.
+Adrian leads the Regulatory group at No5.
+He has a regulatory practice at the highest level both locally and nationally.
+He specialises in the most important and challenging cases across a broad spectrum of regulatory work.
+He is equally at home giving advice and guidance, in case building and leading, in appearing at first instance, and also on Appeal if needed both in Judicial Review in the High Court and in the Court of Appeal.

 Adrian is also experienced in Health and Safety work and workplace fatalities.
 He practised in personal injury work at a very high level for many years whilst at the junior bar.
 His expertise extends from the Coroner’s Court to the Crown Court and the High Court.
 He adds to that knowledge that the interpersonal skills and robustness of an established silk.

 Adrian has experience of all aspects of Consumer Protection work.
 This includes offences arising out of misleading price indications, trade description and Trademark and Copyright offences, and all offences of general dishonesty and fraud.
-To this technical expertise he adds the court craft of a recognised advocate.
+To this technical expertise he adds the court craft of an established crown court silk.

 Adrian has a very great deal of experience in representing professionals before their professional regulatory tribunals.
 He has represented company directors, teachers and professional international sportsmen.
 He is first choice counsel for the Police Federation and enjoys a national reputation that attracts some of their most high profile, complicated and delicate work.